rayfrankenstein/AITOW/README.md

 Besides tech debt, a concern I have that I don't see brought up is burn out.
 With Scrum, every action you perform is micromanaged and with a push for "high velocity".
 There is no proverbial breathing room in this where the pressure lets up.
 At least with waterfall (for how we did it before Scrum), the windows of high pressure times were shorter.
 During the beginning of our 6 month waterfall, in parallel to spec work we'd be taking care of tech debt or implementing our pet feature and it was a time of mental recovery.”—epage, [https://news.ycombinator.com/item?id=20017854#20021832](https://news.ycombinator.com/item?id=20017854#20021832)

 ---
+"‘It’s not possible to get them right up front’

+Oh but it is.
+If you build a car or a house or an aircraft carrier you plan, plan and plan again, long before any tools are involved.

+Most software is not that complex.
+The vast majority of apps or websites use very little ui, built with well tested toolkits, using high level languages, communicating with servers that are also built with well tested toolkits.

+The problem is that managers and a lot of amateur developers, don’t want to do any planning and just want to ‘wing it’ which is why so many projects failed or were massively delayed.

+And rather than address this deficiency, the powers that be decided to adopt a cult methodology that flat out states that up front planing or design is pointless, that it’s up to the developers to ask questions and become experts in whatever domain the product is for, effectively winging it but in more controlled, two-weeks ‘sprints’.

+Imagine if literally anything else was built this way.
+Oh your house doesn’t have a roof?
+We’ll iterate on that."--ixis743, [Okay people don't like Agile, what's the alternative?](https://www.reddit.com/r/SoftwareEngineering/comments/16ifv63/okay_people_dont_like_agile_whats_the_alternative/)

+---
+---
 “My experience shows that proper testing and documentation is the first thing that management wants taken out of the story, often with the excuse "We can handle that in a later sprint."
 But since your life is a neverending series of sprints (note: that's actually an ultramarathon), and management gets to pick priorities, you may never return to the technical debt.”—klyrs, [https://news.ycombinator.com/item?id=20017854#20021832](https://news.ycombinator.com/item?id=20017854#20021832)

 ---